vivekmani28/Monitoring/README.md

 Mac: `brew install siege` or `./configure; make; make install`
 Windows: https://github.com/ewwink/siege-windows

-If you run this command, you should see latency start to become red.
+If you run this command, you should see latency start to become red for middle service.
 ```
-siege -b -t60s http://localhost:8080
+siege -b -t60s http://localhost:9001
 ```

 ## Monkeys